 If I remember, I will prepare the streusel topping ahead of time, before starting the batter and place it in the fridge or freezer, which will slow the melting process when it hits the oven heat.

-Step 3 | Assemble and Bake
+Step 3 – Assemble and Bake

-- Pour batter into parchment lined or well sprayed 1 lb loaf pan (<= my favorite US made pans!)
-PLUS into one mini loaf pan, or split the entire batter into 4 mini loaf pans.
+Pour batter into parchment lined or well sprayed, 1 lb loaf pan (< my favorite US made pans!)
+PLUS into one mini loaf pan, or split the entire batter into 4-5 mini loaf pans.

 Frequently Asked Questions

 Fill muffin cups no more than ⅔ full, top with streusel and bake for 18-20 minutes.
-Note that I have not tried this recipe as muffins, so watch them and remove from oven once the tops spring back when lightly touched and a toothpick inserted comes out clean.
+Note that I have not tried this recipe as muffins, so watch them and remove them from the oven once the tops spring back when lightly touched and a toothpick inserted comes out clean.

 Substitutions & Variations for Buttermilk Rhubarb Bread

-- Rhubarb | While it wouldn’t be rhubarb bread without the rhubarb, feel free to substitute rhubarb (all or partial) with equal amounts of blueberries, blackberries, raspberries, cherry, strawberries (rough chopped), shredded zucchini or even peaches.
+- Rhubarb – While it wouldn’t be rhubarb bread without the rhubarb, feel free to substitute rhubarb (all or partial) with equal amounts of strawberries, blueberries, blackberries, raspberries, cherry, strawberries (roughly chopped), shredded zucchini or even peaches.

 Storage Tips